katieoconn/pregnancy-ibd/pages/yourSummary_preconception.md

 ## Fertility

-You answered that you are preconception.
+You informed us that you are preconception.